foundersandcoders/Node-Shell-Workshop/LESSON2.md

 });
 ```

-`readStream` is the target, `data` is the type of event, and the `function` is the callback.
+Here `data` is the type of event.
 The target file of `readStream` will be read bit by bit.
-Every time a new chunk becomes available,
-the `data` event is triggered and the function is called.
-It's first argument is always
+Every time a new chunk becomes available, the `data` event is triggered and the function is called.
+Its first argument is always
 the contents of the new available `chunk`.

 Here we just append each chunk of new content to the `fileContent` variable as soon